 You may like to try this link for further information

-The best way is via the Maintenance Manager app on your phone or online.
+The best way is via the Console Tenant App on your phone or online.
 If you don’t have the app you can go to this page to access links to download the version you need.
-Maintenance Manager will allow you to not only describe the maintenance but also upload photos and track the attendance of a tradesperson.
+Bricks and Agent will allow you to not only describe the maintenance but also upload photos and track the attendance of a tradesperson.

 Alternatively, you can email your property manager and include photos and give permission for us to allow access to a tradesperson if needed.